magao-x/handbook/handling/telescope_removal.rst

    *The cart being lifted to the bottom of the table.*

 -  Install the 4 bolts attaching the cart to the table.
-Loosen bolts on the cart as needed.
+Use only the 4 outboard bolts.
+Loosen bolts on the cart as needed to adjust.

 -  Once the cart is bolted to the table bottom, while **320 lbs** is still on the crane, tighten all cart bolts.
 Do not over-tighten, make